1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 ~~~

 Frankly, the structure looks pretty, clear, and each component is at right place.
 If you want to change *url*, you can quickly find out where it is, and if you want to change *view*, easily too.
 Everything looks fine.
-However, if you go through it, you get to feel hard slowly.
+However, if you go through it, you get to feel hard gradually.

-There is a motto needs to be remembered:

-> Practicality beats purity.
->
-> &mdash; The Zen of Python, by Tim Peters

 The structure of files in Django app: